ComputationalIntelligenceGroup/MultiMap-documentation/pages/shorttutorial.md

   Now, (finally!!) we can create our layer.

-  1. Select the menu entry `ImageJ > Create TileLayer > from Image` and select the image you downloaded in the `Test_Map` folder (or wherever you placed it, we told you to be organized...:expressionless:)
+  1. Select the menu entry `ImageJ > Create TileLayer > from Image` and select the image you downloaded in the `Test_Map` folder (or wherever you placed it, we told you to be organized...:expressionless:).
+  2. Give a name to your layer, for example `star_layer`.
+  3. Select the output folder `Test_Map` using the lower-left button.
+  4. Create.

+  MultiMap will silently lunch an Imagej process and start building the layer.
+You can see the progress in the Tasks Manager (the upper-right button).
+  Let's now wait until the task finish.

+  ####### Add the layer to the map

+  We can now add the layer to the map we previously created.

+  1. Select the map (a blue mark is shown on the left of the name if the map is selected)
+  2. Press the :heavy_plus_sign: and select `Add layer > File`.
+  3. Navigate to `Test_Map` folder, a folder named `star_layer`, inside you can find a file named `star_layer.json` open it.
+  4. Confirm that you want to add the layer.

+  Now you should see the layer appearing in the map.